LARS-research/LRGNN/README.md

 #### Evaluation
-To reproduce the SOTA performance in Table 2, please use teh following code:
+To reproduce the SOTA performance in Table 2, please use the following code:

     python reproduce.py --data NCI1  --gpu 0